msab05/Disabling-Windows-Copilot/README.md

 1. To disable Windows Copilot using Group Policy for both Windows 10 and 11: Create a new or modify an existing user based GPO that applies to all of your users in your domain.
   User Configuration > Administrative Templates > Windows Components > Windows Copilot > Turn off Windows Copilot : Set this to Enabled
   ![image](https://github.com/msab05/Disabling-Windows-Copilot/assets/61631832/53be7b05-af24-4fbc-8393-776732e29406)

+> [!TIP]
-*If you do not see this GPO, import the latest ADMX files.
+> If you do not see this GPO, import the latest ADMX files.
 The process for importing Windows 10/11 ADMX files outlined here: https://www.prajwaldesai.com/download-windows-11-administrative-templates/